mwales/spoiler_free_ctf_writeups/README.md

   * Hide the media manager from most users (disableactions, disableactionsbygroup).
     Only admins can see it
   * Disable auto updates (updatecheck)
+* There is a show() function in DisplayRow class that this will version will not execute.
+This prevents a media-manager like display of all images when a user goes to upload a new image.
+Removed via sed in Dockerfile.

 # How to install